 At the time, Poland was also undergoing political unrest, with mounting protests against the communist regime.
 However the late socialist period had also brought new economic opportunities.
 Over his time in Poland, Tuong acquired many professions: from trading to managing a restaurant, to working as a translator.
 He now helps other immigrants settle in Poland, a predominantly Catholic nation that regards itself as a mono-ethnic country.
 The Vietnamese community is considered the largest non-European migrant diaspora in Poland.
 Yet, Poland’s multiculturalism is seldom depicted in the media.
 For this reason, not many Poles know of the existence of the Vietnamese population.

 “I spent all of my adult life in Poland, but I feel foreign,” Tuong told Zula Rabikowska, a photographer who has been documenting the stories of Vietnamese diaspora in Warsaw as part of her series Ba Lan (“Poland” in Vietnamese).
 “I don’t feel fully Vietnamese, I am constantly reminded that I am not fully Polish either.
-It’s Polish society that doesn’t allow me to feel Polish here.
-I spent all of my adult life in Poland, but I feel foreign.”
+It’s Polish society that doesn’t allow me to feel Polish here.”

 To this day, according to Rabikowska, the Polish government continues to support the government of Vietnam.
 Besides meeting Tuong, she interviewed and photographed second-generation Vietnamese-Poles to make their stories heard.
 One such example is Bartek [pictured above], whose parents met in Poland and raised their family in Warsaw.
 He studied graphic design at the same university and now works as a designer and illustrator.
 Living through food shortages in communist times, his family stuck to eating Polish food.
 Now that ingredients are easier to come by, he and his family make traditional Vietnamese food.
 But he feels more attached to Poland and Polish culture.